Coursera Website Redesign

 Problem

-However, if the user does not select a transcription, an auto-generated transcription of the spoken sentence (in the lecture), will be attached to each saved note.
+The problem arises when users do not select a transcription, leading to an auto-generated transcription being attached to each saved note.

 Key Insights